-Modes of Criticism is a research platform, magazine and graphic design studio based in Porto (Portugal).
-It was originally created as a platform for Francisco Laranjo’s research at the London College of Communication, evolving into a collaborative studio for design, writing and research.
+Modes of Criticism is a design criticism journal based in Porto (Portugal).
+It was originally created as a platform for Francisco Laranjo’s research at the London College of Communication, evolving into a journal working towards the politicisation of design discourse and practice.
+Modes of Criticism is resident at the Shared Institute.

 This practice-based research is the result of an interest in graphic design as a specifically critical activity.
 It exists in the context of the emergence of the terms critical design and critical practice, and develops methods that use criticism in practice during the design process from a practitioner’s perspective.
 It argues that in order to develop a critical practice, a designer must approach design as criticism.